• ROENFR

 Art.
 71 – The Secretary General and the directors of the specialized directorates prepare by March 15 of each year the activity report and the budget execution for the previous year and present them to the Executive Bureau.

 Art.
-72 – The Technical Secretariat prepares the draft agenda of the BEx and Plenary meetings which it presents to the president for approval, as well as the documents that will be debated in the meetings of the Plenary of the Economic and Social Council, of the Executive Bureau.
-After approval by the president, the summons, the draft agenda, and the documents will be transmitted at least 3 days before the date of the meetings to the members of the Executive Bureau and the Plenary.
+72 – The Technical Secretariat prepares the draft agenda of the BEx and Plenary meeting which it presents to the president for approval, as well as the documents that will be debated in the meetings of the Plenary of the Economic and Social Council, of the Executive Bureau.
+After approval by the president, the convocation, the draft agenda, and the documents will be transmitted at least 3 days before the date of the meetings to the members of the Executive Bureau and the Plenary.
 The president, after consulting with DGA, may complete the agenda in exceptional situations.

 (2) At the end of the meeting, the lists are presented for approval to the Secretary General and the specialized directorates, vice-presidents, and members of the Executive Bureau, for each party, and then presented to the president for approval.
 DGA transmits, through the General Register, a copy to the Secretary General and the specialized directorates for the payment of allowances.